 Dried fruit including prunes, raisins and apricots contain lots of essential nutrients, including iron and calcium.
 They're also a valuable source of fibre to help prevent constipation and piles.
 30g of sultanas, raisins or mixed fruit count as 1 portion of your 5 a day.

 Nuts and seeds make a healthy, energy-boosting snack in pregnancy and are packed with a variety of nutrients including essential omega 3 fatty acids, vitamin E and iron.
-It's fine to eat peanuts and tree nuts in pregnancy, as long you're not allergic to them of course.
+It's fine to eat peanuts and tree nuts during pregnancy, as long you're not allergic to them of course.

 Wholegrain breakfast cereals with no sugar are another source of fibre.
-Fortified cereals contain folic acid and iron, and skimmed or semi-skimmed milk is a good source of iodine.
+Fortified cereals contain folic acid and iron and skimmed or semi-skimmed milk is a good source of iodine.

 Baked beans are surprisingly full of fibre, protein and iron.
 Three heaped tablespoons of beans on wholemeal toast counts towards your 5 a day.

 Foods to avoid when pregnant